Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Bottom Line on Toenail Growth

-Seek advice from a Podiatrist or healthcare practitioner if you have any concerns regarding the loss of your toenail.
+Seek advice from a podiatrist or healthcare practitioner if you have any concerns regarding the loss of your toenail.